aws/aws-sdk-php/docs/feature-dynamodb-session-handler.rst

 operations.
 Due to the nature of how the ``Scan`` operation works and in order to find all of the expired sessions and delete them, the garbage collection process can require a lot of provisioned throughput.

-For this reason we discourage the practice of relying on PHP's normal session garbage collection triggers (i.e., the ``session.gc_probability`` and ``session.gc_divisor`` ini settings).
-A better practice is to schedule the garbage collection to occur during an off-peak time where a burst of consumed throughput will not disrupt the rest of the application.
+For this reason it is discouraged to rely on the PHP's normal session garbage collection triggers (i.e., the ``session.gc_probability`` and ``session.gc_divisor`` ini settings).
+A better practice is to set ``session.gc_probability`` to ``0`` and schedule the garbage collection to occur during an off-peak time where a burst of consumed throughput will not disrupt the rest of the application.

 For example, you could have a nightly cron job trigger a script to run the garbage collection.
 This script might look something like the following: